rpa-dev/rpa-website/src/pages/index.md

 main:
   heading: Classes
   description: >
-    Classes for the 2’s and 3’s are held Monday through Thursday from 9:15 am – 12:00 noon.
-There is an optional lunch program for children who have turned three and are potty-trained.
-This program runs 12 noon – 1 pm on Tuesdays, Wednesdays, and Thursdays.
+    Classes for the 2’s are held 2 days per week on Tuesday and Thursday from 9:15 am - 12:00 noon.
+The 3’s classes are held Monday through Thursday from 9:15 am – 12:00 noon.
+There is an optional lunch program for these groups as well.
+This program runs 12 noon – 1 pm on Mondays, Tuesdays, Wednesdays, and Thursdays.
 The 4’s class meets Mondays from 9:15 am – 12:00 noon and Tuesdays, Wednesdays and Thursdays from 9:15 am – 1:00 pm.
-The school is not open on Fridays. ;;2's class two days a week (either Monday/Wednesday or Tuesday/Thursday) ;;2's class four days a week (Monday/Tuesday/Wednesday/Thursday)   ;;3's class three days a week (Tuesday/Wednesday/Thursday) ;;3's class four days a week (Monday/Tuesday/Wednesday/Thursday) ;;4's class four days a week (Monday/Tuesday/Wednesday/Thursday)
+The school is not open on Fridays. ;;2's class two days a week (Tuesday/Thursday)  ;;3's class three days a week (Tuesday/Wednesday/Thursday) ;;3's class four days a week (Monday/Tuesday/Wednesday/Thursday) ;;4's class four days a week (Monday/Tuesday/Wednesday/Thursday)
 main2: